fons/cl-mongo/README.md

         "document"  ->  one
      }

-Pretty-print the documents returned by the find command. iter will ensure that the cursor is fully iterated over.

-`(defvar *DOC* (make-document))`

 Create a document.
 A document is collection of key-value pairs and a unique identifier called "_id".

+`(defvar *DOC* (make-document))`

+Add various elements to the document.

        (add-element "tag" "key" *DOC*)`